-- 1. Pull bottom of light panel down about 1/4"- just enough to disengage lip at rear from grooves in retainers on rear wall. - 2.
-Lift panel to disengage top from pins on side walls, and remove panel.
+1. Pull bottom of light panel down about 1/4"- just enough to disengage lip at rear from grooves in retainers on rear wall.

-After replacing with same size bulb, reinstall panel (hang top on pins; pull bottom down, push it back and release it to let lip engage grooves in retainers).
+After replacing with same size bulb, reinstall panel (hang top on tabs; pull bottom down and push it back, and release it to let lip engage grooves in retainers).